mue/hugo-casper3/README.md

 ## Using the theme

-This theme is very image heavy so it is recommended to set a `feature_image` parameter in the front matter of any content.
+This theme is very image heavy so it is recommended to set a `featured_image` parameter in the front matter of any content.

 Content types you wish to appear on the homepage should be set in your [mainSections](https://gohugo.io/functions/where/#mainsections).